Use AI to turn data charts into easy-to-understand sentences. Know More

 Stay restrictions in seasonal markets

-For very seasonal markets (like the ski market above, or many beach markets), annual minimum stay settings do not work.
+For very seasonal markets (e.g. ski or beach markets), annual minimum stay settings do not work.
 Using our Minimum Stay Profiles in combination with Custom seasonal profiles.

-However, the challenge for finding optimal and revenue maximizing minimum stay restriction for each season becomes even more complicated.
+However, the challenge of finding optimal and revenue-maximizing minimum stay restrictions for each season becomes even more complicated.

 Back to building,